This is an example TSM node configuration file.

 #[Log.DiscardLogger]

-# log.
-The audit log is periodically signed and uploaded to an audit receiver.
+# audit log is periodically signed and uploaded to an audit receiver.

 #[Audit]